REACH OUT TODAY

 For those leaving inpatient residential treatment or partial hospitalization, intensive outpatient programs (IOP) are yet another gradual step forward on the road to recovery.

-With a focus on group therapy, individual counseling, and education, clients undergoing Intensive Outpatient Treatment in Newport Beach can meet three to five days a week.
-Each session lasts three hours.
+With a focus on group therapy, individual counseling, and education, clients undergoing Intensive Outpatient Treatment in Newport Beach can meet three to five days a week with each session lasting three hours.
+This level of care requires the least amount of attendance at a facility while providing ongoing addiction counseling.

 Get Started Today